 It was also during this decade that Mathers acquired Atlantic Custom Brokers, allowing them to offer their clients a full trade service for their imports and exports.

-In the 90’s, I. H. Mathers continued to expand their service offerings by adding I. H. Mathers to the family.
-I. H. Mathers was formed in order to provide clients with consolidation/ deconsolidation, container handling, inspection & documentation and warehousing services.
-Significant investment was made” to expand container handling and inspection & documentation.
+In the 90’s, I. H. Mathers continued to expand their service offerings by adding Mathers Freight to the family.
+Mathers Freight was established in order to provide clients with consolidation/ deconsolidation, container handling, inspection & documentation and warehousing services.

-There was also a push to expand Reliance Offshore’s ability to supply a wide range of offshore construction personnel locally and internationally.
+There was also a push to expand Reliance Offshore’s ability to supply a wide range of offshore construction, exploration and production personnel, both locally and internationally.

 Offshore, Cargo Handling and Warehousing Services

-Throughout this decade, I. H. Mathers established itself as a respected leader in offshore project logistics by providing services to every significant project on Canada’s east coast.
+Throughout this decade, Mathers Freight established itself as a trusted and respected leader in offshore project logistics by providing services to every significant project on Canada’s east coast.

-In 2009, after significant expansion within the business required them to move five separate times, I. H. Mathers moved into its brand new 25,000 ft2.
-The new warehouse was surrounded by 5.5 acres of outdoor storage space and equipped with a full fleet of cargo handling equipment.
+In 2009, significant business growth required Mathers Freight to move five separate times which led to the development of their brand new 25,000 ft2 facility.
+The new warehouse located on 5.5 acres includes secure outdoor storage space and is equipped with a full fleet of cargo handling equipment.